mathis-de-brouwer/pythoning-some-things/Readme.md

 #### Customizable Image Format and Quality:
 Supports output in either JPEG or PNG format.
 You can specify the desired image quality via command-line arguments.

+#### Frame Skipping for Performance:
+Automatically skips frames to maintain the desired output FPS, ensuring efficient processing even for high-FPS videos.

+#### Logging:
+Provides detailed logs for each step of the process, including frame extraction progress and output directory creation.

 ### Usage

 Run the script from the command line as follows: